 At this point, you and your partner may feel really, really ready to take the next (huge!) step on your relationship timeline (or maybe you’ve decided that marriage just isn’t your thing, which is totally fine, too).
 But because you and your partner feel ready to get engaged doesn’t mean that it will happen immediately.
 Some couples talk about the proposal itself openly, shop for the ring together, etc., while others are more tight-lipped.
 As long as you’re both on the same page as to if marriage is in your future, the exact moment the proposal occurs (as well as who does the proposing) should be less of a concern.

 Step #12: The Proposal

 Congratulations!
-You or your partner have popped the question and are on the road to marriage.
+You or your partner have popped the question and are on the road to happily ever after.
 Enjoy celebrating this milestone with family and friends, and then let the wedding planning begin!